35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 These affordable units increase the amount of affordable housing in the borough and are vital to increasing social housing, in the absence of enough council-built social housing.
 They are usually bought from private developers by housing associations, though, not local councils.
 There is therefore no net increase in social rented housing when they are bought by the local authority, because they would have been social rent homes anyway, albeit with housing association landlords, not council landlords.
 Southwark is also using its own resources to provide social housing that could have been paid for by housing associations, money that could be used to build or maintain truly additional social rented housing.

 Aside from s106 purchases, Southwark also includes 57 social rented homes in the New Almshouse, 94-116 Southwark Park Road, otherwise known as [Appleby Blue](https://www.ustsc.org.uk/almshouses/new-almshouse/).
-These attractive, well-designed new homes, owned by charity [Unitied St Saviours](https://www.ustsc.org.uk/), are for over-65s, who have lived at least 3 years in Southwark and are in *['Demonstrable financial need and eligibility for charitable support',](https://www.ustsc.org.uk/2796-2/)* so they are not council housing.
+These attractive, well-designed new homes, owned by charity [United St Saviours](https://www.ustsc.org.uk/), are for over-65s, who have lived at least 3 years in Southwark and are in *['Demonstrable financial need and eligibility for charitable support',](https://www.ustsc.org.uk/2796-2/)* so they are not council housing.

 ### The cost of scrapping schemes